openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

         static field: number = PI + pi
     }

-The examples below are declarations indistinguishable by names.
-Such declarations cause compile-time errors:
+If a declaration is indistinguishable by name, then a compile-time error occurs:

 .. code-block:: typescript
    :linenos: